Rakile/deforumation/README.md

-## Installation Tutorial

-Installation Tutorial can be found here [Installation Tutorial](https://youtu.be/7KmtmPlhzNs)

-In the Totorial we go through  Installation process of Deforum.
-And checking that deforum is working.

-Cloning of the git repo to a suitable folder using CMD git clone command.

-Making backup copys of the two files (render.py animation.py) that you need to replace inside , deforum-for-automatic1111-webui\scripts\deforum_helpers\.
-And copying those files render.py animation.py and the deforum_mediator.py that is needed for Deforumation to run.

-Installing requirements, in CMD or using the "run_me_first_install_requirements.bat"

-Starting Deforumation.
-Running mediator.py and deforumation.py in CMD or using the "Deforumation_start.bat"

-And a small test render and showing that Deforumation is controlling the animation in Deforum.

-## Installation

-Get the repo through: `git clone https://github.com/Rakile/deforumation`  or download the zip file and unpack somewhere and unpack it.

-Replace the now three files, located in your Automatic1111 path: ".\stable-diffusion-webui\extensions\deforum-for-automatic1111-webui\scripts\deforum_helpers\" with the three files downloaded from deforumation: ".\deforumation\deforum-for-automatic1111-webui\scripts\deforum_helpers\"

-Be sure to restart Automatic1111 after this.

-You need to have python3 for Deforumation to work properly (I think).
-So if you still are using 2.7, google how to install python3.

-On linux you also have to have to have GTK+ in order for wxPython to work....Follow this guide: https://www.pixelstech.net/article/1599647177-Problem-and-Solution-for-Installing-wxPython-on-Ubuntu-20-04 (Or the likes)...
-On MAC....
-I have no clue, only I know that people got it working.
-On Windows, just continue.

-Go into the deforumation folder in your terminal and start by running:

-`python -m pip install -r requirements.txt`

-Or just use the. .Bat file. "run me first

-## Running
-There are two parts, the "Mediator" and the Application (Deforumation GUI).

-Start by running the Mediator, which is located in the deforumation folder (mediator.py):

-`python mediator.py`

-Keep the mediator CMD/Terminal open, its needed for the communication between deforum and deforumation.

-Then you can start the acctual application from a new terminal, with:

-`python deforumation.py`

-Or just use the    .Bat files 👍

-## Introduction
-As a big fan of deforum, I did this small "Hack" in order to remotely be able to change motion values and others, while deforum is rendering.

-The Mediator is running a websocket server that becomes the communication channel between Deforum and deforumation...
-Altough, any application could communicate with deforum through the Mediator (So go make some video editing applications that look better than mine ;P)

 ## How it works
 Watch this video to get a feeling of how to use Deforumation... or read on below.